StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oidc.md

 - remote LDAP or Microsoft AD (Active Directory) domains (for example, Microsoft's AD)
 - OIDC providers such as Keycloak, or other cloud IDPs that support OIDC

-This gives operators freedom to choose the backend that meets their organizational requirements while keeping a consistent authentication surface across the platform.
+This gives anyone operating a StarlingX environment freedom to choose the backend that meets their organizational requirements, while keeping a consistent authentication surface across the platform.

 **User experience improvements**